peekxc/pixiplex-py/README.md

 npx esbuild --bundle --format=esm --outdir=pixiplex/static src/widget.js src/pixinet.js --watch
 ```

-Done.
-Editing files on jupyter lab triggers an automatic update to the notebook via HMR, and you can use devtools.
+Now, editing files on jupyter lab triggers an automatic update to the notebook via HMR, and you can use devtools.

-Unfortunately, opening the notebook via VSCode does works with HMR, but devtools is messed up.
+Unfortunately, opening the notebook via VSCode does works with HMR, but devtools is useless in VSCode.

 ### pixiplex JS library